LiveRamp/cascading_ext/README.md

 ## Download

-You can either build cascading_ext from source as described below, or pull the latest jar from Maven Central.
-Version 0.1 is built off of Cloudera Hadoop 3, (CDH3u3).
+You can either build cascading_ext from source as described below, or pull the latest snapshot from Sonatype.
 The current snapshot version (1.6) is built against CDH4.1.2.

 ```xml